 Shades are used to highlight certain periods, as well as indicate environmental or background process and events, like an internal audit period, training, longer holidays or court vacations.

-To add a shade, click on the button 'SHADES…' in the tab 'DATA' of the sidebar.
+To add a shade, click on the button 'Shades' in the toolbar (on top of the screen).
 A dialog box will open.

 Tip: Drag and drop the shade and click on it to edit.